schlessinger-lab/LAT1-metainference/README.md

 # LAT1-metainference

-This git contains scricpts and files relating to analysis of metainference molecular dynamics(MD) simulations performed on recently published outward-occluded LAT1 cryo-EM structure.
+This git contains scripts and files relating to analysis of metainference molecular dynamics(MD) simulations performed on recently published outward-occluded LAT1 cryo-EM structure.
 (PDB: 7DSL).

 For detailed gude on how to set-up metainference simulations, GROMACS topology and input files as well as PLUMED input files, please visit: https://www.plumed-nest.org/eggs/22/018/